Ducati 996R

 The Ducati 996R is a Ducati Superbike motorcycle manufactured in 2001 as the special homologation model for the World Superbike racing series 2001 season.
-Based upon the Ducati 996 and using the new 998cc Testasretta engine, it was the next evolution from the 996SPS (Sports Production Special) and the venerated brands first ever "R" model.
+Based upon the Ducati 996 and using the new 998cc Testastretta engine, it was the next evolution from the 996SPS (Sports Production Special) and the venerated brands first ever "R" model.

 Development

 The original 916 had debuted in 1994 and had always raced with a 955cc Desmoquattro engine until the 996cc came out in 1998.
 Honda had stepped in to take the Championship in 2000 away from Carl Fogarty who had won in 1999.
 It was clear that if Ducati were to take back the title in 2001 they needed a drastic revision of their engine.
 Central to this was the search for higher revs and improved cylinder filing and combustion.
 2001 would also make the 8th production year for the Massimo Tamburini generation Superbike, so it had many wondering if in addition to the new engine, that a new bike design would debut as well.

 Once the formula and design parameters for the new engine were established in early 1998, an outside consultant was engaged to design the Desmodromic cylinder head.
 Ex-F1 engineer, Angiolino Marchetti came with over 30 years of experience and already had previously business dealings with Ducati.

 Marchetti commenced on the new head design in early 1998.
 But unfortunately died in 1999 without seeing the project completed.
 During 1999 three examples of the 998 were produced, and early in 2000, Luca Cadalora tested the Testastretta on the track.
 Although this engine had the new crank-case and shorter stroke, it still didn't feature the Testastretta cylinder heads.